tudorpopovici1/Green-beam/README.md

 I have mediocre experience in Java and I would like to brush my skills by practicing more and creating new applications.
-My personal goal is to develop my skills in Java and learn about login_page and server protocols.
+My personal goal is to develop my skills in Java and learn about loginPage and server protocols.
 I would also like to develop my team coordination skills.

 Sever Latysov